Commercial Lobbyists (Registration and Code of Conduct) Bill

 Groups Affected

-- Commercial Lobbyists: Will be required to register, adhere to a code of conduct, and pay registration fees.
-Non-compliance may lead to fines.
+- Commercial Lobbyists: Required to register, adhere to the code of conduct, and pay fees.
+Face fines for non-compliance.

 Powered by nyModel